Ohmnivore/Frenzy/README.txt

                         ---

 Frenzy is an online multiplayer 2D platformer-shooter.
-Yeah, it’s that cool.
-Written in Python using
-PyGame, and Legume, it’s licensed under the
+Yeah, itï¿½s that cool.
+Written in Python using PyGame, and Legume, itï¿½s licensed under the
 Creative Commons Attribution Non-Commercial
 3.0 Unported license.
-It’s inspired by many 3D shooters, mainly Tribes, Quake, early CoDs and my imagination.
+Itï¿½s inspired by many 3D
+shooters, mainly Tribes, Quake, early CoDs and my imagination.
 I encourage people to expirement with the source code and to expand the community.
 Like